 In addition to providing psychotherapy, I also see children, adolescents, and adults for psychological testing and evaluation.
-Such testing might be important for diagnosing a specific learning or neurodevelopmental disorder, assessing general intellectual abilities, understanding personality functioning, or clarifying a mental health diagnosis.
+Such an assessment is often needed for diagnosing a specific learning or neurodevelopmental disorder, autism spectrum disorder, assessing general intellectual abilities, understanding personality functioning, or clarifying a mental health diagnosis.
 A psychological report is always completed as part of the evaluation.
 I am also available to provide consultation to a primary care physician, school officials, court personnel, or other professionals.
-Under some circumstances, I am able to provide expert testimony for legal proceedings.
+I am also able to provide expert testimony for legal proceedings.

 AREAS OF SPECIALTY

 SUMMARY OF SERVICES OFFERED

 I do not currently contract with any insurance carriers.
 If requested, I can provide a detailed receipt and insurance claim form (superbill) if you want to seek reimbursement from your insurance company.
-I accept checks, cash, or all major credit/debit cards.
+I accept checks, cash, HSA and FSA cards, and all major credit/debit cards.
 Please contact me for additional information about specific fees.